ncase/blog/src/posts/on-depression.md

 But, much better: the effect size of 4000 IU/day of Vitamin D is _twice_ as high as antidepressants', around _1.0._ This is like going from a **C to an B**!
 (With uncertainty; at worst, Vitamin D's "only" on par with antidepressants.)
 This works even for people who _don't_ have a Vitamin D insufficiency — but around half of American adults _do_.

+_(edit Feb 5: after diving deeper into the research, I'm less confident in Omega-3, but a bit_ more _confident in Vitamin D. Reader take notice!)_

 Even if you're _already_ taking Vitamin D & Omega-3, double check your dose: it may _still_ not be enough!
 The official recommendations are all too low, and recent research suggests even the official _maximum_ safe dose for Vitamin D is too low.

 I know the "yay supplements" genre of writing is full of sloppy research & grifters, and you _should_ be skeptical of my claim of easy wins, of "$100 bills laying on the sidewalk".
 But there _is_ good science among the trash, and policy is often decades behind science in _any_ field, not just health.

 (Also, note I'm _NOT_ saying "take vitamins instead of antidepressants"; the research shows these interventions can be stacked!
 You can supplement meds with, well, supplements.
 And of course, depression is not "just" chemistry — but it's not just _not_-chemistry, either.)

 So, Vitamin D & Omega-3: possibly high reward, for low risk.
 That's a positive "expected value" bet!
-These supplements are safe, cheap, over-the-counter, and have _positive_ side-effects (on Covid & cognition).
+These supplements are mostly safe, cheap, and over-the-counter.
 As always, "ask your doctor", show them the peer-reviewed papers cited in this post.

 Unless you have specific reasons to not take Vitamin D & Omega-3 — kidney stones, blood thinners, etc — please try them, for at least a month!
 They could save your mental health.
 Maybe even your life.

+**Confidence level:** I _read_ the existing meta-analyses, but I have not (yet) _done_ a full meta-analysis myself.
+I'm not an expert in nutrition, I'm just a stats-literate person who wants to figure out what's best for myself & my loved ones.

 **Table of Contents:**